 Post-successful completion of the Program, earn Henry Harvin® Japanese Language Certification.
 Post it on social media, get it framed, and increase your value in the industry

-It is a 37 letters long word composed of 18 syllables.
-The word is read as ‘toragahitowokamoutosurutokinounarigoe’.
+The japanese course teaches professionals about the basics and advanced Japanese.
+It is a 37-letter long word composed of 18 syllables.
+The term is read as ‘toragahitowokamoutosurutokinounarigoe’.
 This word defines - the growl a tiger makes when it is about to bite someone.

 Kanji is hard to learn when compared with kana since it is more complex and the number of characters in this set is more numerous than hiragana and katakana.
 However this doesn’t mean it’s hard to read.
 Also kanji are very efficient in communication.